NoviScl/BERT-RACE/README.md

 By: Chenglei Si (River Valley High School)

 ### Implementation
 This work is based on Pytorch implementation of BERT (https://github.com/huggingface/pytorch-pretrained-BERT).
-I did some modification so that it can work on multiple choice machine comprehension.
+I adapted the original BERT model to work on multiple choice machine comprehension.

 ### Environment:
 The code is tested with Python3.6 and Pytorch 1.0.0.